theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

 >
 > **Questions**
 >
-> *   How can I perform operations on files outside of my working directory?
+> *   How can I perform operations on files outside my working directory?
 >
 > *   What are some navigational shortcuts I can use to make my work more efficient?
 >